mulder21c/hexo-theme-carpediem/docs/pug/document.md

 ---

-## radioBoxes
+## titleBar

-create radio group component
+create a title bar located at the top of the page

 ### path

-`components/molecules/radio-group/boxy.pug`
+`components/organisms/title-bar/index.pug`

 ### arguments